lbaldwin123/ansible-mongodb/README.md

 # ansible-mongodb
-Ansible playbook(s) and examples for provisioning MongoDB (including MongoDB 3.0)
+Ansible playbook(s) and examples for provisioning a simple MongoDB (including MongoDB 3.0).
+This is good (for now) for folks wanting to poke at MongoDB (especially 3.0) and be able to easily (re)create environments as they go.

 ### Requirements